7 Types of Finches to Look for in Winter

 Check out 5 types of grosbeaks backyard birders should know.

 Look for purple finches to show up at the same backyard feeders that attract house and Cassin’s finches.
 Purples tend to blend in with the more common birds, but watch for the rich raspberry red of the males and the coarse streaking of the females.
 This finch bird species is found throughout the year in the West Coast states, in New England and on the spine of the Appalachian Mountains.
 In winter they can descend anywhere in the country.
-Sunflower seeds in tube feeders are enough to please these winter finches.
+Sunflower seeds in tube feeders are enough to please these and other types of winter finches.

 House finches vs purple finches: Find out how to tell the difference.